Hummingbird Hawk-Moth (Macroglossum stellatarum)

 Hummingbird hawk-moth described first by Swedish botanist Carl Linnaeus in 1758, in his book, the 10th edition of Systema Naturae is a part of the Sphingidae family.
-It has a wide range, spreading across Asia, North Africa, and southern Europe.
-Though they cover a large area, these moths are rarely seen.
+It has a wide range, spreading across Asia, North Africa, and southern Europe, but rarely seen.

 - Family: Sphingidae